 There are two inputs and one output.
 The inputs can be continuous voltages from, say, a scale of 0-10.
 The output however is allowed only two conditions: ON or OFF.
-The appropriational condition is determined by comparing the values of the two inputs.
-If the + input value is greater than the - input value the output is ON; If the + input is the same as or less than the - input the putput is CFF.
+The appropriate condition is determined by comparing the values of the two inputs.
+If the + input value is greater than the - input value, the output is ON; if the + input is the same as or less than the - input, the output is OFF.
 A typical circuit used for this function is the u710 integrated circuit, about the size of a dime.

-when the continuous voltage to one input comes from a monochrome TV camera the value 0 represents any black areas in the image, while the value 10 represents the brightest white areas in the picture, with value 5 representing an area of medium grey.
-Imagine the image to be a white cross inside a grey square surrounded by a black backround. the image could be depicted schematically as the threshold to say value 7 and connecting the output of the comparatof to a colorizor activate circuit.
-Only where the picture value exceeds value 7 will the color be turned on , in the region occupied by the cross.
-If another comparator were introduced with its threshold set to value 4 then the output would be ON in the region occupied by the grey box and the white cross, and it could be used to control a second colorizor producing a colored square, which might be combined with the colorized cross.
-If the two inputs to comparator 2 were exchanged, then the color would be inserted into the area surrounding the grey square.
+When the continuous voltage to one input comes from a monochrome TV camera, the value 0 represents any black areas in the image, while the value 10 represents the brightest white areas in the picture, with value 5 representing an area of medium gray.
+Imagine the image to be a white cross inside a gray square surrounded by a black background.
+The image could be depicted schematically as